-Think about setting up automatic deposits from your checking account into each of your savings accounts online.
-Automating deposits is a great way to avoid having to remember to do it yourself.
+If your bank offers this feature, think about setting up automatic deposits from your checking account into each of your savings accounts.
+Automating deposits is a great way to save without having to remember to do it yourself each month.
 What’s more, if you never “see” the money, you might not miss parting with it.
-In fact, studies have shown that people who split their direct deposit paychecks into different accounts find it easier to put money aside.* We call this method “paying yourself first”—helping to ensure that you fund your goals before you have a chance to spend the money on something less important.
+You’re essentially funding your goals before you have a chance to spend that money on something else.